gmuloc/ansible-avd/ansible_collections/arista/avd/docs/contribution/development-tooling.md

 ## Running from source

-AVD is able to detect when it is running from source from within Ansible.
-When it is the case, it will automatically prepend to the Python Path the directory where the local pyavd sources are located in order to leverage this.
+Ansible-AVD is able to detect when it is running from source, and will prepend the Python Path with the path to the PyAVD source.
+This ensures that running Ansible-AVD from source will also use PyAVD from the same source.

-It is indicated in a bright yellow log in the Ansible output.
+The modification of the Python Path is logged as a warning in the Ansible output.

 TODO: Add picture.